This homemade chocolate cake recipe from scratch changed my life. Really! Not just hype, even though it’s worthy of any and all hype.

 It’s done when it’s done, not when the timer goes off.

-Set your pans on a cooling rack or other heat protected surface to cool for 10-20 minutes before removing the cake layers from the pan.
+Set your pans on a cooling rack or another heat-protected surface to cool for 10-20 minutes before removing the cake layers from the pan.

 Chocolate Cake Recipe From Scratch